 As any good producer knows, the show must go on.
 But today, another promise is gaining popularity: the show must go online.
-That said, streaming a virtual production to your audience means things can get awkward.
-Especially if you’re not ready for day-of-show challenges you’ve never dealt with before.
+That said, live streaming productions to your audience can get awkward, especially if you’re not ready for day-of-show challenges you’ve never dealt with before.
 Fortunately, a few simple tips can help you overcome day-of-show obstacles to ensure streaming success.

 Test All Video, Sound, & Internet Connections